LimePoint/opschain/docs/developing_resources.md

 OpsChain provides a template for the step runner image Dockerfile which is the same as the Dockerfile used by OpsChain to build the default step runner image.

-Run the following steps from the `opschain-release` directory to add the Dockerfile template to your repository.
+Run the following steps from the `opschain-trial` directory to add the Dockerfile template to your repository.

 1. Change into your project directory using the project ID: